 Mass Spec Summer School

-Join us for the fifth annual North American Mass Spectrometry Summer School.
+Join us for the sixth annual North American Mass Spectrometry Summer School.
 We are proud to have assembled world-leading experts in mass spectrometry for this three day in-person course.
 Students will experience an engaging and inspiring program covering fundamentals of mass spectrometry and the latest in its application to the analyses of plants (NSF) and animals (NIH).
-Tutorial lecture topics include: Mass Analyzers, Ionization, Tandem MS, Chromatography, Shotgun Proteomics, Instrument Acquisition and Setup, Data analysis, and PTMs.
+Tutorial lecture topics include: Mass Analyzers, Ionization, Tandem MS, Proteomics, Metabolomics, Data analysis, and PTMs.
 Also planned are lectures workshops for scientific and professional development.

 Summer School Sponsors